nickcdryan/Minimal-SoTA-LLM/README.md

 [Link to Colab Notebook](https://colab.research.google.com/drive/1l6ydblW754hXqhjcHiL8I17G_84OSaoE?usp=sharing)

 ## Description
-This notebook provides an extremely minimal, legible, and easy-to-modify "state of the art" (March, 2024) decoder language model.
+This notebook provides an extremely minimal, legible, and easy-to-modify "state of the art" (February, 2025) decoder language model.

 (I will periodically update the model to keep it fresh.)